molsonkiko/JsonToolsNppPlugin/README.md

 2. Click the download icon near the top of the page.
 3. Put the downloaded raw `{yourLanguage}.json5` file into the `translation` folder of your JsonTools plugin directory, as discussed in [the documentation on translating JsonTools](#translating-jsontools-to-another-language).

+### Alternate version that supports arbitrarily large integers ###

+Unlike Python, JsonTools uses 64-bit integers, which can take on values between -9223372036854775808 and 9223372036854775807.
+If an integer literal larger than this is parsed, JsonTools tries to represent it as a 64-bit floating point number, which can only *precisely* represent integers with absolute value up to 9007199254740992 but can *imprecisely* reprsent numbers with absolute value up to 1.7976931348623157e+308.
+Any integer literal too large for a 64-bit floating point number would thus be represented as `Infinity` or `-Infinity`.

+If the 64-bit limit on integers is problematic for you, you may wish to download the [latest release from the `big_integer_for_Dtype_INT` branch](https://github.com/molsonkiko/JsonToolsNppPlugin/releases/tag/v8.4.0.4), which is maintained separately from the main branch but is not available on the plugin manager.
+Feature requests on that branch will not be accepted, but Mark Olson will try to commit bugfix updates as needed.

 ## System Requirements ##

 Every version of the plugin works on Notepad++ 8.4.1 onward, although [some versions of Notepad++ have problems](#problematic-notepad-versions).